Human remains found in Madison County

 Investigating deputies made a preliminary determination of age and origin.

-Further investigation will be made with the aid of forensic and anthropologic experts to attempt scientific determination of age and origin.
+Further investigation will be made with the aid of forensic and anthropologic experts.

 No foul play is suspected and at this point there is no known connection to any active criminal investigation.